nixworks/public/news/2009/10/13/README.md

 ##### La Bella Principessa
 ### [ A previously unrecognized painting, "La Bella Principessa", is attributed to Leonardo da Vinci on fingerprint evidence. ](/news/2009/10/13/a-previously-unrecognized-painting-la-bella-principessa-is-attributed-to-leonardo-da-vinci-on-fingerprint-evidence.md)
-_Context: Leonardo da Vinci, La Bella Principessa, fingerprint_
+_Context: Leonardo da Vinci, fingerprint, La Bella Principessa_

 ##### Philippines
 ### [ The Philippines deploys soldiers and gunboats to surround the strongholds of suspected militants and pressure them to release an abducted Irish priest. ](/news/2009/10/13/the-philippines-deploys-soldiers-and-gunboats-to-surround-the-strongholds-of-suspected-militants-and-pressure-them-to-release-an-abducted-i.md)